 - Resurrect Your Mascara & Eyeliner Using Contact Lens Solution

-You are probably familiar with the disappointment of finding your favourite mascara thick and clumpy, and may even insist on using it just so you don’t have to throw it out.
+You are probably familiar with the disappointment of finding your favorite mascara thick and clumpy, and may even insist on using it just so you don’t have to throw it out.
 You spend forever trying to accomplish the impossible task of applying your clumpy mascara evenly without smearing.
 Or even worse, it might even be completely dried out and useless altogether.

 With your expired contact lens cleaning solution, you can easily save your mascara without ruining your look or spending hours in front of the mirror.
 Simply squirt a few drops into your mascara tube and leave it overnight.
-The added moisture would help with evening the consistency.
+The added moisture would help with evening consistency.
 When you wake up, you will find your mascara resurrected and ready for use.
 You can do the same with your eyeliners too.

 - Concoct A New Eye Liner

 If you love to have an array of different colors to choose from when applying eyeliners, you may find it a little costly.
 You may also be a creative soul who wants a specific shade of color you cannot find at the store for your latest cosplay project.

 With your saline or multipurpose solution, you can easily solve both of these problems.
-Mix a few drops of solution with your favourite eye shadow and you have a vibrant eyeliner that is sure to turn heads.
+Mix a few drops of solution with your favorite eye shadow and you have a vibrant eyeliner that is sure to turn heads.
 You can even let your creativity go wild and mix a few different colors to get a diverse collection of intense and bright hues.
 All without spending a single cent.

 - Clean Your Water Line